SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/README.md

 ## The Core Concept: The Workflow Engine

 At the heart of WilmerAI is a **node-based workflow engine**.
 A workflow is a JSON file that defines a sequence of steps, or "nodes," to be executed in order.
-This allows you to create sophisticated logic that goes far beyond a simple single-LLM response.
+This allows you to create multi-step logic that goes far beyond a simple single-LLM response.

 * **Nodes as Building Blocks**: Each node in a workflow performs a specific task, such as calling an LLM, searching a